fpereiro/gotoB/readme.md

 }
 ```

 If you come from other frameworks, these functions are called *views*.
 Breaking with existing convention, we won't call them that, because that term is neither intuitive nor precise.
 We shall call them something more concrete, *bricks*.
 Why?
-Because they produce HTML, which is the most visible aspect of a webapp - after all, that's what the user sees.
-Bricks embody the outward form of any application.
+Because they produce HTML, which then gets transformed by the browser into visible elements on the screen.
+Bricks are the visible part of the application.

 It is possible to generate CSS with gotoв (see the details [here](https://github.com/fpereiro/lith#litcs)), but let's better leave that for later.